Institutions for Urban Poor's Access to Ecosystem Services: A Comparison of Green and Water Structures in Bangladesh and Tanzania

 |Project Code|| |

-These provide shelter, fuel, food, protection from extreme weather, access to safe drinking water, drainage, and flood and pollution prevention; however, they are also the source of 'disservices', such as harmful bacteria, which can lead to chronic ill-health.
+These provide shelter, fuel, food, safe drinking water, drainage, and flood/pollution prevention.
+However, they are also the source of 'disservices' such as harmful bacteria which can lead to chronic ill-health.

 |Dr Manoj Roy||Lead Principal Investigator||The University of Lancaster||United Kingdom|